Nicki-afk/sapphire/docs/ENTITIES.md

 | imgSize    | Integer   | Size of the image in bytes.
 Useful for storage management. | |
 | ImgFormat | String | File extension | |
 | lastModified | LocalDateTime | Photo update date | |

+### Conclusion and Possible Changes to the Entity Structure

+This document presents the main components required to develop a preliminary version (MVP) of our messenger.
+These factors were chosen based on their critical importance to the core functionality of the product, as well as to simplify the development and speed up the MVP launch process.

+Important note: The entities and their structure presented here are not final and may change based on project development, user feedback, and changing business requirements.
+Once the MVP is live and starts receiving feedback from individual users, we will have a clearer idea of which features are most important and what improvements are needed.

+In addition, some consequences that may be necessary at this stage can be excluded from the MVP in order to integrate the most important aspects of the product.
+This does not mean that such entities will not be implemented in the future, but in the twentieth MVP our main goal is to create a workable product with the necessary set of features necessary to support the basic demand of our users.

+As the project evolves, we recommend that we review and expand the list and modification of entities to provide a richer, more flexible user experience, as well as include additional features that will support our product.
+This is part of our continuous process of improvement and adaptation to the needs of our users and the market.